Tummy ache

 What should you do?

-- Give them pain relief such as paracetamol (calpol) and or ibuprofen
+• Give them pain relief such as Paracetamol or Ibuprofen.

-- If your child also has runny poos (diarrhoea), try to avoid them getting dehydrated
+• If your child also has runny poos (diarrhoea), try to avoid them getting dehydrated (see diarrhoea and vomiting information sheet).

 How long will your child’s symptoms last?

-- The duration of your child’s symptoms will depend on the cause of their tummy pain
+• This will depend on the cause of their abdominal pain.

-- If they have gastroenteritis, it may last a couple of days
+• If they have diarrhoea or vomiting it may last a couple of days.

 Where should you seek help?